William John Beamont: Crimean War

 He afterwards acted as chaplain in the camp hospitals of the British Army before Sevastopol, Russia next to the Black Sea during the Crimean War.
 The United Kingdom, France, and the Ottoman Empire fought against the Russian Empire from 1853 until 1856.

 Vicarage in Cambridge

 In 1855 Beamont returned home, and became curate of St. John's, Broad Street, Drury Lane, London, in which parish he worked with great zeal until 1858, when he accepted the vicarage of St. Michael's, Cambridge.

 Founding father

 Beamont's life was one of unremitting self-denying usefulness, and in addition to his successful parochial labours and his pioneer efforts for church extension in Barnwell and Chesterton, he was the main instrument of founding the Cambridge School of Art (1858) and the Church Defence Association (1859).
 The Cambridge School of Art created the foundation for Anglia Ruskin University (ARU) and the inaugural speech was given by Professor John Ruskin.
-He was also the originator of the Church Congress (1861), in the foundation of which he was aided 'by his friend, Mr. R. Reynolds Rowe, F.S.A.
+He was also the originator of the Church Congress (1861), in the foundation of which he was aided by his friend, R. Reynolds Rowe, F.S.A.